agsb/milliForth-RiscV/README.md

 | during compilation | 1 | compile | execute | execute |
 | after IMMEDIATE | 2 | compile | compile | execute |

-In Milliforth, precedence is the IMMEDIATE flag and could be 0 or 1, and uses STATE (< 0) to always compile the next word, and return to compile STATE (1).
+In Milliforth, precedence is the IMMEDIATE flag and could be 0 or 1,
+    and uses a STATE (< 0) to always compile the next word, and return to compile STATE (1).

 So postpone is defined as